What is Cardoso450?

 Cardoso’s works are presented alongside compositions by his contemporaries – composers of the ‘golden age’ of Portuguese polyphony, including Estêvão de Brito, Manuel Rodriques Coelho, Pedro de Cristo, Francisco Garro, Duarte Lobo, Filipe de Magalhães, Diogo Dias Melgás, Estêvão Lopes Morago, and João Lourenço Rebelo, extending the project to be a wide-ranging exploration and celebration of Portuguese polyphony.
 This incredibly ambitious project encompasses nearly 200 works, each of which is being newly edited.
 To our knowledge, this is the most extensive exploration of Cardoso and his contemporaries in the world.

 A CD recording has been completed, presenting world premiere recordings of Cardoso’s Missa Hic est discipulus ille and Missa Tradent enim vos alongside the Palestrina motets on which they are modelled.
 This is the first time any of Cardoso’s parody Masses have been recorded, offering a unique insight into Cardoso’s creative process.
-The CD will be released later this year.

 The works of the ordained Carmelite composer are still infrequently performed and the majority have yet to be recorded.
 Working at the transition from the Renaissance to the Baroque, Cardoso’s works combine the academic purity exemplified by Palestrina with developing, chromatically expressive styles, and the tension between modality and tonality is used emotively throughout his music which is often penitential in character.